Setting boundaries

 Probably because it no longer served as a site boundary and had been replaced.

 An exploratory trench over the wall revealed what could be more buildings, and a possible hearth.
-This and geophysical scans suggest that structures spilled out to the north-west, beyond the original confines of the wall.
+Together with geophysical scans, this suggest that structures spilled out to the north-west, beyond the original confines of the wall.

 In addition, the remnants of another large ditch have been found to the north-west, discovered in section when the shore path along the Loch of Harray was built.
 Four metres wide and one metre deep, this huge earthwork – like those around the Ring of Brodgar, Stones of Stenness, Maeshowe and Ring of Bookan – seems to have enclosed the buildings we now suspect lay beyond the “Great Wall”.